undus5/undus/content/posts/archlinux-post-install-based-on-sway.md

 ```

 The default config is a good start point, it has elaborate comments.
-Then you may read [i3 User’s Guide](https://i3wm.org/docs/userguide.html) for more details.
+You may also read [i3 User’s Guide](https://i3wm.org/docs/userguide.html) for more details.

 ## Keymap